msalemor/kubecluster/README.md

-# kubecluster
+# Ubuntu 18.04 Kubernetes Cluster

-A a guide to create a kubernetes cluster on Ubuntu 18.04 on a master (kmaster) and a node (knode1).
+This ia a guide to create a kubernetes cluster on Ubuntu 18.04 on a master (kmaster) and a node (knode1).
 You can easily add more nodes following these instructions.

 ## Requirements
 - Ubuntu 18.04